 In addition, Watts currently maintains the Watts Management Stock Purchase Plan, under which participants may elect to receive restricted stock units in lieu of all or a portion of their pre-tax annual incentive bonus and, in some circumstances, make after-tax contributions in exchange for restricted stock units.
 When vested, each restricted stock unit is payable in a share of Watts common stock.
-Each current participant in the Watts Management Stock Purchase Plan who will continue to be employed by Watts following the distribution will have the "cost" of each restricted stock unit and number of shares attributable to him or her under the Watts Management Stock Purchase Plan equitably adjusted to give effect to the distribution.
+Each current participant in the Watts Management Stock Purchase Plan who will continue to be employed by Watts following the distribution will have the number of shares attributable to him or her under the Watts Management Stock Purchase Plan equitably adjusted to give effect to the distribution.